 Ketchikan Alaska Map and Walking Guide

 Smaller than Juneau, but substantially more populated than Skagway, Ketchikan is a moderately-sized fishing port located along the southernmost reaches of the Inside Passage: If you’re northbound from Vancouver or Seattle, Ketchikan will likely be your first Alaskan stop.
-Situated on southwestern Revillagigedo Island, Ketchikan is a gateway both to stunning Misty Fjords National Monument and the fertile waters of the Northern Atlantic, where many of Ketchikan’s seasonal residents spend extended stints fishing for salmon, krill, and crab.
+Situated on southwestern Revillagigedo Island, Ketchikan is a gateway both to stunning Misty Fjords National Monument and the fertile waters of the Northern Pacific, where many of Ketchikan’s seasonal residents spend extended stints fishing for salmon, krill, and crab.

 For cruisers, Ketchikan is a fairly easy city to navigate: You’ll arrive at one of several berths (not docks!
 In this town, cruise docks go by a different name) located just adjacent to downtown Ketchikan, meaning it’s only a few minutes’ walk to most of the city’s highlights.
 You may want to head straight to the Ketchikan Visitor’s Bureau (1), just adjacent to the cruise docks, if you’re scheduled for a shore excursion: Many tour groups use this central location as a meeting point.
 You can’t miss it!
 Just look for the large bronze statue and the “Liquid Sunshine Gauge” out front!